-Once validated, programmes/ awards remain in continuous approval until their next scheduled Periodic Review (or standalone re-validation).
-Modification processes enable established curricula to be refreshed or otherwise adjusted between formal review points to enhance the learner experience and maintain currency and continued alignment with academic subject benchmarks and professional standards.
-However, such 'in-cycle' changes must also be monitored and controlled to ensure they do not compromise the validated programme aims and learning outcomes (sometimes referred to as 'incremental drift') or undermine the contract entered into with students at the point of entry.
-The University has categorised the modifications that may be made to a programme during its lifetime with associated procedures designed to safeguard the integrity of the validated qualification
+Once validated, programmes/ awards remain in continuous approval until their next scheduled Curriculum Review (or standalone re-validation).
+Modification processes enable established curricula, which is in delivery73, to be refreshed or otherwise adjusted between formal review points to enhance the learner experience and maintain currency and continued alignment with academic subject benchmarks and professional standards.
+However, such 'incycle' changes must also be monitored to ensure they do not compromise the validated programme aims and learning outcomes (sometimes referred to as 'incremental drift') or undermine the contract entered into with students at the point of entry74.
+The University has categorised the modifications that may be made to a programme during its lifetime with associated approval procedures designed to safeguard the integrity of the validated